Skip to content

 3. Square for Retail

 Square starts free.
 That alone makes it the right answer for a lot of small retailers.
 The free plan includes a cloud-based POS, customer directory with purchase history, basic inventory tracking, and a connected online store via Square Online.
-You pay only transaction fees (2.6% + 15 cents per tap).
+You pay only transaction fees (2.6% + $0.10 per tap).

-The catch: Processing rates are high for volume sellers.
-Account holds and fund suspensions happen to new accounts.
-Inventory management is fine for simple setups but falls short for complex needs.
-No phone support on the free plan after the first 90 days.
+The catch: Processing rates are high for volume sellers — there's no way to negotiate lower rates on the free or Plus plans.
+Account holds and fund suspensions happen to new accounts, particularly businesses in "high-risk" categories or those with sudden spikes in sales volume.
+Inventory management is fine for simple setups but falls short for complex needs (no serial number tracking, limited variant management).
+No phone support on the free plan.
+The January 2026 rate increase signals a pattern of gradually pushing free-plan users toward paid tiers.

 Best for: Single-location shops, pop-ups, and small retailers who need to start selling today with zero upfront cost.